-Contact details for GPP and RSA programs are listed on the inside cover of this Handbook. casimira@ptc.ac.fj husbands are encouraged to participate fully in the life of the College and make use of all the educational opportunities available through the College including academic studies through PTCEE and the residential degree Programs.
+Contact details for GPP and RSA programs are listed on the inside cover of this Handbook. casimira@ptc.ac.fj such a11 women as including those who come to the College with their husbands are encouraged to participate fully in the life of the College and make use of all the educational opportunities available through the College including academic studies through PTCEE and the residential degree Programs.

-Women's Fellowship Development Programme
+Women's Fellowship Development Programme (WFDP)

 The P.T.C.
-Council is committed to the theological education of women and as such all women including those who come to the College with their studies for women to complement other existing educational opportunities at the college.
+Council is committed to the theological education of women and

 Studies specifically designed for women were introduced at the College in 1980.
-We aim to offer an integrated Programme of
+We aim to integrate Programme of studies for women to complement other existing educational opportunities at the college.

-The College provides a nursery and pre-school at the 'EtinaHavea Centre to allow both parents to take up studies.
+The College provides a nursery and pre-school at the 'Etina Havea Centre to allow both parents to take up studies.